melanierogan/kick-it/README.md

 As a HOST i have the ability to create a playlist, label it and share the link for others to add songs

 As a USER i can add songs to a playlist that has been shared with me.
+This becomes a QUEUE

 As a USER i can up/down vote songs that are already on the playlist.
 This will adjust the song position on the list in ascending order.